dangaiden/blog/content/post/2022/cka-exam-experience.md

 # My CKA experience

-TL;DR Last week I've taken the CKA exam and I have passed it!
+> TL;DR Last week I've taken the CKA exam last week and I have passed it!

 I have been studying for 2-3 weeks but I wanted to share what I have used to study although I already have experience with Kubernetes so your millage may vary.